cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/connecting.rst.txt

    button.
 This will create a shortcut on your desktop that connects to Esrum.

 #.
 Click OK and you should connect to the server.
-Note that this will
-   likely fail if you are not connected to the KU VPN.

 To connect again another time, either use the desktop shortcut (if you created it), double click on ``Esrum`` in the list of sessions on the